Florida Government Contracts — Procurement Guide

 Track Florida opportunities with BidStride

-BidStride monitors MyFloridaMarketPlace (MFMP) and 50+ other state and federal sources daily.
+BidStride monitors MyFloridaMarketPlace (MFMP) and federal sources daily.
 Get matching Florida contracts delivered to your inbox every morning.

 Free plan: 5 alerts/month.
 Scout: unlimited.
 No commitment.